 Traveling doesn’t mean taking a holiday

 Living a location-independent lifestyle isn’t the same as taking a holiday.
 Online entrepreneurs have a diverse set of roles and need to be ready to give all for the business.
-Experiencing the world along the way is just more inspiring then sitting in one place.
+Experiencing the world along the way is just more inspiring than sitting in one place.

 Travel is an integral part of a digital nomads life.
-Building routines for work and play is important to keep focused and balanced at the same time.
+Building routines for work and play are important to keep focused and balanced at the same time.
 Not everyone can be productive between 9 to 5.
 And sometimes it’s also necessary to adjust schedules to the clients’ time zone.

 Traveling is cheaper than staying at home